BRGM/gml_application_schema_toolbox/docs/usage/settings.md

 ![QGIS - Macro warning popup](../static/img/qgis_macros_warning.png "QGIS - Macro warning popup")

-If you don't want to be bothered by this, it's possible to tell QGIS to ignore this warning in `Settings` > `Project` :
+If you don't want to see this warning, it's possible to disable it in QGIS `Settings` > `Project Files` :

 ![QGIS - Macro warning option](../static/img/qgis_macros_warning_option.png "QGIS - Macro warning option")

+> It might be a security issue.
+See the documentation.